Joana311/web-scraping/notes.md

 ## Minor Bugs

+    [ ] the daily recap is only being rendered by the current workout and not daily workouts.
+It should take into account the daily total not just the currently open total.

     [ ] the scroll notifiers elements are not hiding correctly when there is no area to scroll.
         * disabled for now *